ITT-25/assignment-07-touch-sensor-lseegets/documentation.md

 # 2. Touch-based Text Input

-## Decisions decisions
+## Approach

+I briefly considered using the $1 recognizer for this task.
+However, given that handwriting is highly individual and the alphabet contains over 26 characters (some of which are easily confused), I ended up rejecting the idea.

-I decided to use the EMNIST dataset because it's easily accessible and offers a lot of diverse data.
+I decided to use the EMNIST dataset [[1, 2](#references)] because it's easily accessible and offers a lot of diverse data.
 I initially used the *Balanced* set which contains all digits 0-9 as well as all uppercase and some lowercase letters.
 However, the *Balanced* set merges certain lowercase letters with their uppercase counterparts due to close visual resemblance (e.g., c and C).
 This results in inconsistent representation, with some characters appearing in both cases and others appearing only in uppercase.
 Since I wanted to keep it consistent, and the recognizer had trouble distinguishing between certain digits and letters (e.g., mistaking O for 0 or S for 5), I decided to use the *Letters* set instead.

-At first, I omitted the tap functionality I implemented in [Task 1](#1-build-a-camera-based-touch-sensor), thinking I wouldn't need it.
-However, it turned out that the tap functionality was perfect for simulating the **SPACE** bar.
+I didn't have too much trouble training the CNN itself (I experimented with hyperparameter values and layer configurations before settling for a setup that worked well, see *handwriting_recognition.ipynb*.).
+The more challenging part was figuring out how to preprocess the EMNIST data to ensure that character orientation was correct, which took some trial and error.

 When a movement (as defined in part 1 of the assignment) is detected, white strokes are drawn on the camera preview window to provide visual feedback.
 Once the user lifts their finger off the surface, a 1-second timer starts to allow for multi-stroke characters (such H, A or E) where the user may need to touch the surface more than once.
 If no further input is detected during this interval, the input is placed into a square to preserve aspect ratio, resized to match the input size of the model, and normalized and reshaped.
 The input is then predicted and the result simulated as a keystroke.
+Characters can be written in upper- or lowercase, but they are mapped to uppercase in accordance the EMNIST *Letters* dataset.

+At first, I omitted the tap functionality I implemented in [Task 1](#1-build-a-camera-based-touch-sensor), thinking I wouldn't need it.
+However, it turned out that the tap functionality was perfect for simulating the **SPACE** bar.
 When a tap is detected, the canvas is cleared right away to avoid accidental prediction, and a **SPACE** keystroke is simulated.

 ## How To Use